trujis/TestSCH/README.md

 	USER3 / USER3 / PAGE_3
 	USER4 / USER4 / PAGE_1, PAGE_2, PAGE_3

-These users will be created everytime the applications starts.
+These users will be created (if are deleted) everytime the applications starts.

 ###### API Calls